 The staff in job centres are very well meaning, and certainly the staff I came across were very dedicated and very helpful, but were next to useless.
 They had lots of ideas and strategies, about finding work and getting jobs, but none of them got to the nub of the matter, paying the bills.

 This led me to the temping agencies, the first of which led me a merry dance, and for which in hindsight, I am grateful, because I learnt that Job Agencies are a mixed bunch, although on the whole they are just trying to get work and get paid, and their work in the most part is to get you work, and that means money.

 If you have a skill, aim immediately at agencies that supply people for that skill, a friend’s wife runs an agency supplying skilled welders, quite niche but also useful for people with that particular skill.
 This type of agency will usually pay a fair wage, so should be well above the State minimum.

 The respective job search, job bank, job finding websites will all have various vacancies, the ones to sniff out are the ones the Unions hate, those taking on temporary workers, some agencies just supply for half a day, others have contracts for set periods, but may not get any work, so Zero hours contracts.

-So it is down to how much work you need, if it is lots, just to keep paying your bills, then avoid zero hours contracts that tie you into that particular company and just stay on agency work with no stated contract.
+So it is down to how much work you need, if it’s lots, just to keep paying your bills, then avoid zero hours contracts, that tie you into that particular company, and just stay on agency work with no stated contract.
 This might be zero hours but not ‘Tied in’ this is the most flexible option, because agencies that require at short notice, will phone you with work when it arises.

 Agencies can supply crap jobs, but they pay you money.